AlgyJr/ios_guides/Understanding-Swift.md

    }
    ```

-3. Forced conversion with `as!` => This is a dangerous cast that you should try to avoid using.
+3. **Forced conversion** with `as!` => This is a dangerous cast that you should avoid using.
 If the cast fails, this will crash your app.
 Use this cast carefully.

    ```swift
    // DANGEROUS: If myView is actually a tableView, the downcast will succeed